auroramod/docs/docs/gsc-load-script.md

 ## File structure

-GSC scripts should be placed in `<game folder>/<h1|iw7>-mod/scripts/`.
-In the scripts folder, any GSC script with the `.gsc` suffix will be attempted to be loaded by the clients.
+GSC scripts should be placed in `h1-mod/iw7-mod` folder in your desired game's folder.
+In the scripts **(or custom_scripts for IW7)** folder, any GSC script with the `.gsc` suffix will be attempted to be loaded by the clients.
 Refer to the folder structure below to understand what mode-specific GSCs you can load.

 To figure out what your file structure should look like, refer to below.